 The Army Corps Commander wishes to express his appreciation of the gallant services rendered by the undermentioned officer during the recent operations : - Lt.
 J E Turnour

-He is listed on the Roll of Honour for Bacchus Marsh and District, published in The Bacchus Marsh Express on the 21st of December 1918.
+He is listed on the Bacchus Marsh & District Roll of Honour and the Morrisons Tableland & District State School Honor Roll.
 All five brothers' as well as their father - who was a Recruiting Sergeant(1) - are also listed.